johannschopplich/toon/README.md

 ## Format Overview

 > [!NOTE]
-> For precise formatting rules and implementation details, see the [SPEC.md](./SPEC.md).
+> For precise formatting rules and implementation details, see the [full specification](https://github.com/toon-format/spec).

 ### Objects